Wherefore putting away lying, speak every man truth with his neighbor: for we are members one of another.

 — Ephesians 4:25

-I want to talk about the importance of honesty in relationships and the need to deal with past offenses or hurt before they take root in your heart and breed bitterness.
+I want to talk about the importance of honesty in relationships and the need to deal with past offenses or hurts before they take root in your heart and breed bitterness.
 I’ll warn you in advance that you will need to pray for wisdom after you read this.

 Many times offense and hurt arise from moments when little problems get completely blown out of proportion.
 At the time, the issue seems so big and all-consuming, but deep down, you know in your heart that it’s stupid and not worth that kind of attention.
 How often do these little, nitpicky hang-ups steal our time, rob us of our joy, and separate us from others — whether for a few moments, or several hours, or days at a time, or even longer?
 It is important that we learn to identify and address these minor problems before they escalate into something bigger that ultimately steals our time, robs us of our peace, and separates us from those we love.